 For 2022, the Macan gets a mid-cycle refresh that changes up the trim levels and adds more standard features.
 The Macan Turbo is kaput, with the GTS now representing the top of the Macan lineup.
 Each of the three trim levels gets an engine upgrade and more power as well.

-MORE: Read our 2016 Porsche Macan review
+MORE: Read our 2022 Porsche Macan review

-An optional torque-vectoring system splits that torque again between the rear wheels via an electronically controlled locking differential across the rear axle.
-An off-road mode can operate at speeds of under 50 mph for more precise traction needs; hill descent control is available from 2 to 18 mph.
+An optional torque-vectoring system splits that torque again between the rear wheels via an electronically controlled locking differential.
+A Sport mode remaps throttle and all-wheel-drive response, while an off-road mode can operate at speeds of under 50 mph for more precise traction needs.
+Hill descent control is also available from 2 to 18 mph.

 The Macan has 7.9 inches of ground clearance, which, with the optional adjustable air suspension, can be set to just over 9 inches or down to as little as 7 inches.
 That's the most advanced air-spring setup, which comes with adjustable dampers; base versions have a five-link independent suspension front and rear with steel springs and standard dampers, though the adjustable dampers are optional.
 Other performance options include a sport exhaust system, surface coated brakes, 20- and 21-inch wheels with summer tires, and the Sport Chrono Package that adds a stopwatch on the dash, launch control, and a mode switch on the steering wheel with a Sport+ mode and a Sport Response button.

 Inside, the Macan has comfortable front seats but adults may find the second row to be a bit confining.
 Powered and heated front seats are standard, with optional cooling.
 The rear seat's a three-person bench, split-folding into three sections to open the cargo space from 17.2 cubic feet to 53.0 cubic feet in all.